Companies that use Kandji

 Analyzed and validated by Henley Wing Chiu

-Kandji We detected 1,352 customers using Kandji, 440 companies that churned or ended their trial, and 38 customers with estimated renewals in the next 3 months.
+Kandji We detected 1,375 customers using Kandji, 448 companies that churned, and 37 customers with upcoming renewal in the next 3 months.
 The most common industry is Software Development (33%) and the most common company size is 51-200 employees (36%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 ⏱️ Data is delayed by 1 month.
 To show real-time data, sign up for a free trial or login